-If you are picking up early, please send a note in the morning or call the camp office ahead of time to ensure our counselors can have your camper(s) ready when you arrive.
-Please park in a parking space so as to not stop traffic in the pick-up lane.
+If you are picking up early, please give a note to the camp staff in the morning or call the Registrar or Director ahead of time to ensure our counselors can have your camper(s) ready when you arrive.
+Please park off to the side in the turnaround circle so as to not stop traffic in the pick-up lane.

-If campers are not picked up by their scheduled departure time (4:30 pm or 5:30 pm), staff will contact parents or guardians via all phone numbers provided.
+If campers are not picked up by their scheduled departure time, staff will contact parents or guardians via all phone numbers provided.
 If staff are unable to reach parents or guardians, they will contact alternate and emergency contacts in order to find an approved adult to pick up the camper.